simonw/webhook-relay/readme.txt

         })
     ).read()

 Then visit http://www.postbin.org/13lam6a to see what was posted.
+You can also visit http://localhost:8056/ to see basic webhook-relay statistics.